-Meet Melissa Burwell, our director of the center of student success
+Meet Melissa Burwell, Carthage’s assistant dean of students and director of the Center of Student Success

-Melissa Burwell, Carthage’s Director of the Center of Student Success, aids students by overseeing student success advisers, developing the College Success Seminar, and providing ongoing support and outreach to all Carthage students as part of the Holistic Advising Model.
+Melissa Burwell, Carthage’s assistant dean of students and director of the Center of Student Success, aids students by overseeing student success advisers, developing the College Success Seminar, and providing ongoing support and outreach to all Carthage students as part of the Holistic Advising Model.
 Get to know Ms. Burwell!

 • • •